 The mining sector, which accounts for 6% of gross domestic product, has been repeatedly hit by disputes over low wages that reflect widespread anger over enduring inequalities in the economy.

 The poll expects interest rates to remain unchanged for this year and next year at a 40-year low of 5.0%.
-It then sees them rising by 100 basis points by the end of 2014.

 Seven of the 17 economists polled saw a chance that the Reserve Bank will cut interest rates again by another 50 basis points before the end of the year to offset the effects of sluggish growth in Europe.